 In general, under Section 382 of the Internal Revenue Code of 1986, as amended, a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its pre-change net operating losses ("NOLs") and certain other tax assets ("tax attributes") to offset future taxable income.
 In general, an ownership change occurs if the aggregate stock ownership of certain stockholders increases by more than 50 percentage points over such stockholders' lowest percentage ownership during the testing period (generally three years).
 Transactions involving our common stock within the testing period, even those outside our control, such as purchases or sales by investors, could result in an ownership change.
 A limitation on our ability to utilize some or all of our NOLs or credits could have a material adverse effect on our results of operations and cash flows.
-Prior to December 31, 2018, we underwent three ownership changes and it is possible that additional ownership changes have occurred since.
-However, management believes that we have sufficient "Built-In-Gain" to offset any Section 382 limitation generated by such ownership changes.
+As of June 30, 2020, we believe three ownership changes occurred since inception, however, there were no limitations of NOLs.
+During July 2020, we believe an additional ownership change was triggered.
+Management believes a significant "Built-In Gain" will offset the majority of the Section 382 limitation generated by the ownership change.
 Any future ownership changes, including those resulting from our recent or future financing activities, may cause our existing tax attributes to have additional limitations.
 However, subject to annual limitations, NOLs generated in years 2018 and beyond will have an indefinite carryforward period and will not expire.
 Future changes in federal and state tax laws pertaining to NOLs carryforwards may also cause limitations or restrictions from us claiming such NOLs.
 If the NOLs carryforwards become unavailable to us or are fully utilized, our future taxable income will not be shielded from federal and state income taxation absent certain U.S. federal and state tax credits, and the funds otherwise available for general corporate purposes would be reduced.